Omshrivastav12/Omshrivastav12/README.md

 - 🧑‍🏫 **Teaching Assistant** for courses like Data Science & Mathematics for AI
 - 🤖 Passionate about applying **ML, NLP,** and **DL** to solve real-world problems
 - 📫 **Contact:** omshrivastav1005@gmail.com
-- ✨ Ready to explore new opportunities?
-Take a peek at my journey and the skills I've honed: [Here it is](https://drive.google.com/file/d/1XCOzyuzzUZrhoAYyfTlSNUpWOIi3Yl10/view?usp=sharing)

 ---